versehe/AB_Testing_Notebook/README.md

  * lower bound = p hat - margin of error

 ### Design Experiment
-* who to assign: assign by event, by user or by cookie? consider about consistancy, privacy and if users and metrics are 1-on-1 matched
+* **choose subject**: assign by event, by user or by cookie? consider about consistancy, privacy and if subjects and metrics are at the same level
   * event: it may gone if user reload the page, so only apply to user not visible changes
   * user id: user could have multiple accounts, it's also an identifier
   * anomyous id (cookie): user could switch from mobile to desktop, or from IE to firefox
   * divice id: only apply to mobile
   * IP address: changes when user switch location
+* **choose population**: target to specific language/broswer group of users to avoid bias.
+After finishing experiment, you may want to re-run your experiment globally to make sure no un-intentional effects
+  * cohort vs population: ```cohort``` is a group of user enter at same time who have shared experience, it improves stability but requies more samples because users could drop out.
+You only need cohort when you try to analyze things like user retention or engagement, where you need to know whether they are same users.